Leadership of Muhammad (SAW): Lessons for CEOs

 This reminds us of getting rid of today’s performance appraisal system, the purpose of which is to highlight the gap in promised versus actual results only after a year has passed.
 If at all, perhaps time for futuristic appraisal plans.

-8 Succession management: in his 23 years of leadership, the Prophet (SAW) had a succession pipeline in place.
-He left behind four trained khalifas who would carry out his mission after his death and spread the Divine religion to major parts of Asia and Africa.
+8 Successor development: in his 23 years of leadership, the Prophet (SAW) had a succession pipeline in place.
+He left behind four trained and developed khalifas who would carry out his mission after his death and spread the Divine religion to major parts of Asia and Africa.

 What’s in it for us?
 All of these actions are practical, doable.
 Muslim CEOs can follow these actions in daily work life.
 The question is: Will they?
 Or when they?

 Video: How to respond to haters

 This excerpt (version 1) is work in progress and based on a webinar Wali Zahid gave at Madinah Institute for Leadership and Entrepreneurship (MILE).
 MILE is being run under the leadership of Governor of Madinah.
 Several talks on this topic were given by Wali at various places: Bhurban, Islamabad, Lahore, Karachi, Bahrain, Saudi Arabia, Bahrain, Kabul and Kuwait.
 Wallahu Aalamu Bissawab.

 Wali Zahid is a coach to several Fortune-500 firms CEOs in Pakistan, and runs a workshop on ‘Leadership for CEOs’, previously organised by British Council, Management Association of Pakistan, National Productivity Organisation, SkillCity in Pakistan and Ibn-e-Sina Foundation in Kabul.